Darken5/FinalFantasylization/FinalFantasylization/README.txt

 [b]>> ToDo List <<[/b]
-Fix Resting event song on Normal servers (only work on PvP servers) Fix the Battle Music issue (it sometimes stops in middle of fight) Fix the Fanfare sound issue on battlegrounds (bugged) Fix the Fanfare sound issue on dungeons (bosses only) Fix the Fanfare sound issue on world (sometimes doesn't play) Fix Dungeon bosses music events (only play on "Skull" and "Rare Elite") Add more zone/subzone detections
+Fix Resting event song on Normal servers (only work on PvP servers) Fix the Fanfare sound issue on battlegrounds (bugged) Fix the Fanfare sound issue on dungeons (bosses only) Fix the Fanfare sound issue on world (sometimes doesn't play) Add more zone/subzone detections

 *********************